Particle production in a bouncing universe: Particle production in cosmology

 \subsubsection{Formalism}

 A system of effective cosmological geometry and massless (classical) homogeneous scalar field has Hamiltonian constraint \eqref{eq:EffHam}, which leads to the effective Friedmann equation \eqref{eq:EffFri}.
-Our semiclassical cosmological model comprises the polymer quantum corrected geometry and a quantum massless inhomogeneous scalar field.
-The system has the state-dependent effective Hamiltonian constraint
+Our semiclassical cosmological model comprises the effective cosmological geometry and a quantum massless inhomogeneous scalar field.
+The state-dependent effective Hamiltonian constraint for this system is

 where

 The geometric phase space variables and matter state evolve via Hamilton's equations and the time-dependent Schr\"{o}dinger equation, respectively: